 1. Food Industry

-Glassine comes in handy as a wrapper for meats and candies and as a material for tear-resistant paper sheet covers and glassine bags.
-Because this acid-free paper has grease-resistance properties, it is used as a release line on cans and trays in baking.
+Glassine is commonly used as a wrapper for meats and candies, as well as for tear-resistant paper covers and bags.
+Because this acid-free paper effectively resists grease, it is ideal for packaging baked goods and serves as a release liner for cans and trays in baking applications.

 2. Artwork and photography